-Fair Value Useful life
+Fair Valu Fair Value

-Identifiable intangible assets (in millions) (in years)
+Identifiable intangible assets (in million (in millions) (in millions) (in millions)

 Trade names \$ 0.3 Indefinite

 Developed technology 12.4 3

 Merchant relationships 20.5 10

 \$ 33.2

 Goodwill recognized of \$71.2 million represents the excess of the gross consideration transferred over the fair value of the underlying net tangible and identifiable intangible assets acquired, none of which is expected to be deductible for tax purposes.
 Goodwill was allocated 100% to the Company's Consumer Payments segment.
 Qualitative factors that contribute to the recognition of goodwill include certain intangible assets that are not recognized as separate identifiable intangible assets apart from goodwill.
 Intangible assets not recognized apart from goodwill consist primarily of the strong market position and the assembled workforce of Payix.